isc-projects/kea/doc/sphinx/kea-messages.rst

     unregistering all timers

 Logged at debug log level 40.
-A debug message issued when all registered interval timers are being unregistered from the Timer Manager.
+This debug message is issued when all registered interval timers are being unregistered from the Timer Manager.

 DHCPSRV_TIMERMGR_UNREGISTER_TIMER